michaelyinopen/control-flow-practise/README.md

 Non-conformance is a success, except when violating success condition

 ## Data storage
+Models converted to Data Model inside the Data project.

 Each accepted request has an entry, regardless of successful or fail.\
 Each raw request is an entry.\
 Each raw response is an entry.\